 Our goal is to help our clients receive a favorable and fair outcome in relation to their injuries.
 Often, clients are not sure how to get started with their personal injury claims.
-Insurance issues, medical bills, liens and reports are complex, especially with changes to Medicare, Medicaid, Medi-Cal, ERISA, and the advent of Obamacare.
+Insurance issues, medical bills, liens, and reports are complex, especially with changes to Medicare, Medicaid, Medi-Cal, ERISA, and the advent of Obamacare.
 Coming to an experienced personal injury attorney for help is one of the first important steps in the injury recovery and compensation process.
-We have extensive experience when it comes to negotiating with insurance companies and their defense attorneys, as well as medical providers.
-We are litigators, who will aggressively represent our clients at trial when a fair settlement cannot be reached outside of court.
+We have extensive experience when it comes to negotiating with insurance companies and their defense attorneys, and medical providers.
+We are litigators who will aggressively represent our clients at trial when a fair settlement cannot be reached outside of court.
 We charge no fee for injury consultations.
-If you are the rare client, who is better off handling the claim yourself, then we will tell you so.
+If you are the rare client, who is better off handling the claim yourself, we will tell you so.

 Potential Damages in Personal Injury and Wrongful Death Cases

 Our clients often wonder about what kinds of damages they can recover in settlement or at trial.
 No attorney can guarantee the value of any recovery, but the following is a guide to the types of damages possible, depending on the facts of your case.

 Compensatory, or actual, damages seek to compensate you for losses related to injury or death.
 There are no limits placed on the amount of compensatory damages you can recover, since the purpose of these damages is to make you whole for your losses.
 There are two types of compensatory damages: non-economic and economic damages:

 Also known as general damages, these damages cover those losses that an exact dollar amount cannot quantify.
 If awarded, after a trial, the amount is based on what the jury finds reasonable.
 In a settlement, it is the insurance adjuster who must be convinced of the reasonableness.
 Non-economic damages may include: